cloud-native-toolkit/template-terraform-gitops/README.md

-# Starter kit for a Terraform module
+# Starter kit for a Terraform Gipts module

 This is a Starter kit to help with the creation of Terraform modules.
 The basic structure of a Terraform module is fairly simple and consists of the following basic values: